WebAssembly/design/AstSemantics.md

 ## Accessing the heap

+Programs address the heap by using integers that are interpreted as unsigned byte indexes starting at `0`.
+Accesses to the heap at indices larger than the size of the heap are considered out-of-bounds, and a module may optionally define that out-of-bounds includes small indices close to `0`.
+Out-of-bounds access is considered a program error, and the semantics are discussed below.
-Each heap access is annotated with a *Memory type* and the presumed alignment of the incoming pointer.
-As discussed previously, loads may include explicit zero- or sign-extension and stores may include implicit wrapping.
+Each heap access is annotated with a *Memory type* and the presumed alignment of the index.

-Indexes into the heap are always byte indexes.

   * `load_heap`: load a value from the heap at a given index with given alignment